 Join DOO this fall!
 Please complete the application.
 The deadline is May 16, 2016.

 Prior hiking experience is not necessary.
 Participants' experience ranges from those who had previously hiked for weeks at a time to students who had never set foot on a trail or in a tent.
 Anyone with a moderate level of fitness and an interest in trying something new is encouraged to apply.

 To maintain the quality of this small group experience and to minimize the risks, we ask that you abide by the following policies: non-prescription drugs, alcohol, and tobacco are not permitted on the trip.
 In addition, please do not bring MP3 players, portable radios, or cell phones.

 Denison University is an equal opportunity provider and employer and a Permit Holder of the Monongahela National Forest.

-Arriving at Denison on Monday, August 19th, you will spend the day moving into your dorm, learning or reviewing the basics of backpacking, checking gear, and getting to know other hikers.
-On Saturday, six groups of eight First-Year students and two leaders will travel to the National Forest in Kentucky.
+Arriving at Denison on Monday, August 22th, you will spend the day moving into your dorm, learning or reviewing the basics of backpacking, checking gear, and getting to know other hikers.
+On Tuesday, six groups of eight First-Year students and two leaders will travel to the National Forest in West Virginia.

 What equipment do I need?